-Students not yet enrolled at CU:For prospective PhD students, the best way to get involved in the lab is to select "Bradley Hayes" as one of your choices for prospective PhD advisor when applying, as this will guarantee that your application is reviewed by Prof. Hayes in its entirety.
+Students not yet enrolled at CU:For prospective PhD students, the best way to get involved in the lab is to select "Bradley Hayes" as one of your choices for prospective PhD advisor when applying, as this will guarantee that your application is reviewed by Prof. Hayes.
+It is not possible for Prof. Hayes to provide individual feedback or responses regarding admissions, and he will reach out in the January/February timeframe if more information is needed.

 Guidance for Prospective PhD Students: